 Of course, the U.S. federal income tax is just one type.
 Taxes have been levied on real estate, personal property and income by local, regional and national governments throughout the world.

-In the U.S., look for original real estate and personal property taxpayer lists in county courthouses or state archives.
-Consult genealogical or historical organizations and guides.
-Or Google them!
+It’s also a good idea to consult genealogical or historical organizations and guides.
 A Google search for “tax records genealogy Virginia” brings up great results from the Library of Virginia and Binns Genealogy.
-(Use the keyword “genealogy” so historical records will pop up.
-Without that term, you’re going to get results that talk about paying taxes today.)
+And here’s a search tip: Use the keyword “genealogy” so historical records will pop up.
+Without that term, you’re going to get results that talk about paying taxes today.

-I’ll leave you with this tantalizing list of data gathered in the Calhoun County, Georgia tax list of 1873: first, it enumerates whites, children, the blind/deaf/dumb, dentists, auctioneers, and those who have ten-pin alleys, pool tables and skating rinks.
+I’ll leave you with this tantalizing list of data gathered in the Calhoun County, Georgia tax list of 1873.
+It enumerates whites, children, the blind/deaf/dumb, dentists, auctioneers, and those who have ten-pin alleys, pool tables and skating rinks.
 Then, real estate is assessed in detail.
 Finally, each person’s amount of money, investments, merchandise, household furniture, and investment in manufacturing is assessed.